 This Dong Ding Oolong (凍頂烏龍茶) is another product from our tea master in Taiwan and we are very excited to feature such a great example of this popular tea.
 The name Dong Ding means ‘Frozen Peak’ and is named after a mountain in the area where this tea originally comes from.
-This tea is from spring 2017 harvest.
-After initial processing, the tea was allowed to rest for 6 months and was baked again in late October 2017.
+This tea is from November 2022 harvest, baked by our tea master in November 2022.

 This particular Dong Ding Oolong is made with the classic Qing Xin ‘Green Heart’ (青心) cultivar.
-While there are many other modern versions of Dong Dong Oolong on the market that are lightly oxidised and highly floral, this is a more complex version that is baked multiple times and is much more traditional.
+While there are many other modern versions of this type of tea on the market that are lightly oxidised and highly floral, this is a more complex version that is baked multiple times and is much more traditional.
 These more traditional versions of Dong Ding Oolong are quite hard to come by.
 This is partly due to changing market demand – the more lightly oxidised floral version is very popular with many tea drinkers.
 Partly it is also down to the fact that the more traditional method of processing of this oolong requires great skill, care, attention and, crucially, time.

 This oolong undergoes complex multiple baking processes resulting in a light gold coloured liquor with a lovely floral and comforting toasty aroma.
-The baking process involves low temperatures and slow bakes over many hours with a 6 month rest in between, producing a tea that has a mellow sweetness while still retaining the floral character.
+The baking process involves low temperatures and slow bakes over many hours, producing a tea that has a mellow sweetness while still retaining the floral character.
 The profile is complex, striking a fine balance between floral and baked toasty flavours.
-There are notes of exotic flowers, spices, caramelised nuts and wild honey
+There are notes of exotic flowers, spices, caramelised nuts and wild honey.

 This tea is best brewed at 90°C for 3-5 minutes according to your taste.
 It should be brewed multiple times (3+) depending on your taste preferences.